mlubinsky/mlubinsky.github.com/spark/README.md

 myRDD.partitions.size
 myRDD.getPartitions()

+### map vs flatMap

+map is 1:1 transform
+flatMap may return 0,1, or many elements

 ### Coalesce vs repartition

 coalesce only can decrease # of partitions and it reuse the existing partitions to mimimize shuffling